titusjose/postfix_redis/README.md

 ### Testing Lookup

-To test the lookup table you can postmap the string as follows
+To test the lookup table you can postmap the string as follows, and monitor redis with ```redis-cli monitor```.
 ```
-$ postmap -q "postmaster@example.com" redis:/etc/postfix/redis-redis-valias-maps.cf
+$ postmap -q "postmaster@example.com" redis:/etc/postfix/redis-valias-maps.cf
 ```

 ### Creating Redis database